sw-3/academic-credentialing/README.md

 - **hardhat:**  This project is using v 2.14.0.
 Run `npx hardhat --version` to see your version.
 - **solidity v0.8.18:**  This should be set in the hardhat.config.js file.

-### Install and Validate
+### Install and Validate Smart Contracts
 1. In a terminal session:  Clone the repo onto your local machine, and cd to the main directory.
 2. On the command line, Enter `npm install`
 3. Enter `npx hardhat test` to compile the smart contracts and run their tests.

-If things are working, you should see 24 passing tests.
+If things are working, you should see 24 passing tests, for AcademicCreds & Credential contracts.

 ### Run the POC Locally
 1. In a terminal session:  Enter `npx hardhat node` to launch a blockchain node on your computer